Rated Excellent Online

 The vehicle through which you contract makes a material difference to how lenders assess your income.
 PAYE contractors — those paid directly through the end client or agency with tax deducted at source — are typically treated most similarly to standard employed borrowers.
 Lenders can use payslips in the usual way, making the process relatively straightforward.

 Contractors who operate through their own limited company (sometimes called a personal service company, or PSC) will generally be assessed on salary and dividends, though day rate annualisation is also available with specialist lenders.
-Umbrella company contractors, who operate through a third-party payroll provider, will have payslips available but these often show a range of deductions that can make the net figure appear lower than the contracted rate.
+Umbrella company contractors, who operate through a third-party payroll provider, will have payslips available but these often show a range of deductions — employer’s NICs, apprenticeship levy and umbrella margin — that can make the net figure appear lower than the contracted rate.

 IR35 status is increasingly relevant for contractors who work through a limited company.
 Where HMRC deems a contractor to be inside IR35, they are effectively treated as employees of the end client for tax purposes.
-This may mean more tax is deducted at source, and lenders will take this into account when assessing net income.
+Since the 2021 off-payroll working reforms in the private sector, more contractors have been assessed as inside IR35 by their end clients.
+Lenders will take this into account when assessing net income.
 Some lenders may request confirmation of your IR35 status as part of the application process.

 For umbrella company workers, providing the contract of engagement alongside payslips can help lenders understand the relationship between your contracted day rate and the take-home pay shown on your payslips, which can support a higher assessed income figure.